You answered all the questions and provided every last detail. Then that sinking feeling hits you.

 9. Your car

 What you drive also plays a role in your rate.
-However, the big differences aren’t between broadly similar cars like a Corolla or a Civic.
+However, the big differences aren’t between broadly similar cars, for example if you were buying Toyota Corolla or Honda Civic insurance.

 It isn’t just you